-The simplest way to forward your domain is with a redirect.
-This means that when a user visits your domain, say www.mynewdomain.com, the server sends back a code to the browser that tells it to go to a new location, such as iuser.marketingsystem.com.
-There are two types of my website has moved codes.
-One is HTTP code 301 which says the new location is permanent, the other is HTTP code 302 which says the move is temporary.
+The simplest way to forward your domain is with a redirect (in Godaddy terminology: Forward only).
+This means that when a user visits your domain, say mynewdomain (dot) com, the server sends back a code to the browser that tells it to go to a new location, such as iuser (dot) marketingsystem (dot) com.

-With the redirect described above, the user will see the iuser.marketingsystem.com URL in the browser after the redirect completes.
-Masking, also called URL Frame, will hide the target domain from the user, keeping www.mynewdomain.com visible in the URL box in the browser.
+Masking hides the domain URL you are forwarding/redirecting to.
+With a normal redirect described as described above, the user will see the destination URL in the browser after the redirect completes.
+Not with masking.
+Also called URL Frame, domain forwarding with masking will hide the target domain from the user, keeping mynewdomain (dot) com visible in the URL box in the browser.
 Sounds perfect, yes?
 Well, let’s look at what spider sees when it visits the domain.
 Here’s an example

 <frameset rows='100%, *' frameborder=no framespacing=0 border=0><frame src="http://iuser.marketingsystem.com" name=mainwindow frameborder=no framespacing=0 marginheight=0 marginwidth=0></frame>

-So what’s left?
-Instead of forwarding the domain, you can use DNS to map the domain to the target system’s nameservers.
-DNS is how the internet determines where your website is actually hosted, it translates the domain name to an IP address.
-By pointing to the marketing system nameservers you are transferring that translation process to the marketing system which will figure out what files to show your web visitor.
+Since masking doesn’t work well what’s left for our marketer who wants to build up his domain?
+Instead of forwarding the domain, you can map the domain to the target system’s nameservers (so that they handle the DNS rather than your registrar).
+By pointing to the marketing system nameservers you are transferring DNS control to the marketing system which will figure out what files to show your web visitor.
 Since in this we are trying to build the SEO value of our domain rather than the marketing system URL, this is a better approach than redirecting or forwarding with masking.